Smile (Lily Allen song): Covers

 Allen herself re-recorded the single in Simlish, the fictional language used in The Sims games, to help promotion.
 The Simlish version was used in The Sims expansion pack The Sims 2: Seasons soundtrack, and Allen also had her own character in the game.
 She declared: "Recording 'Smile' was a great experience for me.
 Sometimes revenge can be fun.
 But getting to sing it again [in Simlish] came very naturally and it was hilarious to practice!
 The silly language and whimsy of The Sims games are a perfect fit for the song.
 I was laughing the entire time!"
 An animated music video was made for the Simlish version.

 In 2009, the season one episode "Mattress" of the Fox musical comedy/drama Glee, "Smile" was covered by the character Rachel, voiced by Lea Michele; the version was made available as an iTunes single download and was later included on the second volume of the season one soundtracks.

+After footballer Ashley Cole joined Chelsea F.C. in 2006, Arsenal F.C. fans created their own version of the song titled "Ashley Cole is a Chelsea batty boy".